deductiv/kvstore_tools/README.md

 - *(Optional)* append: [true|false] - Specify whether or not to append records to the target KV Store collections.
 (Default: false - deletes the collection prior to restoring)

 ### KV Store Push
 Upload local KV Store collection(s) to one or more target instances.
 Configure your remote Splunk credentials in the Setup page.
+The replication process will delete the target KV Store collection and overwrite it with the local contents unless append=true is set.

 This functionality is implemented through a generating search command.
 Syntax:

     | kvstorepush app="<app_name>" collection="<collection_name>" global_scope="[true|false]" append="[true|false]" target="<remote_hosts>"

-The replication process will delete the remote KV Store collection and overwrite it with the contents of the backup, unless append=true is set.

 **Arguments**: